Coder-RD/SQL-Challenge/README.md

 - 🔍 Analyzed the given SQL problem
 - 📋 Identified the required table and columns
+- 💰 Examined the product price information
-- 🔎 Used the `SELECT` statement to retrieve the required data
+- 🔎 Applied the required price-based filtering conditions
-- 🧠 Applied SQL query logic according to the problem requirements
+- 🧠 Built the SQL query according to the problem requirements
-- 🧪 Tested the query on CodeChef
+- 🧪 Tested the query using MySQL
-- ✅ Verified the result against the expected output
+- 🔍 Verified the query output
 - 📂 Added the final SQL solution to this repository
 - 📸 Added the successful solution screenshot